katzazakis/A314cp-SD/README.md

 **a very basic premade SD Image can be found here:** https://archive.org/details/a-314cp-zero-1-clean

-Be careful what you do and never use install scripts from unknown sources!
+Be careful what you are doing, never use install scripts from unknown sources!